-SID from Corresponding

-REG-REQ SID from corresponding REG-REQ to which this response refers.
-(This acts as a transaction identifier)

-Response 0 = Okay

-1 = Authentication Failure2 = Class of Service Failure

-Note: Failures apply to the entire Registration Request.
-Even if only a single requested registration is failed.

-Service Flow or DOCSIS 1.0 Service Class is invalid or undeliverable the entire

-If the REG-REQ was successful, and contained Service Flow Parameters, Classifier Parameters, or Payload Header Suppression Parameters, the REG-RSP MUST contain, for each of these:
+SID from Corresponding REG-REQ SID from corresponding REG-REQ to which this response refers.
+(This acts as a transaction identifier) Response 0 = Okay 1 = Authentication Failure 2 = Class of Service Failure Note: Failures apply to the entire Registration Request.
+Even if only a single requested Service Flow or DOCSIS 1.0 Service Class is invalid or undeliverable the entire registration is failed. • , and contained Service Flow Parameters, Classifier Parameters, or Payload the REG-RSP MUST contain, for each of these:

-Classifier Parameters All of the Classifier Parameters from the corresponding REG-REQ, plus the

-Classifier Identifier assigned by the CMTS.
+Classifier Parameters All of the Classifier Parameters from the corresponding REG-REQ, plus the Classifier Identifier assigned by the CMTS.

-Service Flow Parameters

-All the Service Flow Parameters from the REG-REQ, plus the Service Flow ID assigned by the CMTS.
-Every Service Flow that contained a Service Class Name that was admitted/activated MUST be expanded into the full set of TLVs defining the Service Flow.
+Service Flow Parameters All the Service Flow Parameters from the REG-REQ, plus the Service Flow ID assigned by the CMTS.
+Every Service Flow that contained a Service Class Name that was admitted/activated 1 MUST be expanded into the full set of TLVs defining the Service Flow.
 Every upstream Service Flow that was admitted/activated MUST have a Service Identifier assigned by the CMTS.
 A Service Flow that was only provisioned will include only those QoS parameters that appeared in the REG-REQ, plus the assigned Service Flow ID.

-Parameters

-All the Payload Header Suppression Parameters from the REG-REQ, plus the Payload Header Suppression Index assigned by the CMTS.

-If the REG-REQ failed, and contained Service Flow Parameters, Classifier Parameters, or Payload Header Suppression Parameters, the REG-RSP MUST contain at least one of the following:

-Classifier Error Set A

-A Classifier Error Set and identifying Classifier Reference and Service Flow Reference MUST be included for every failed Classifier in the corresponding REG-REQ.
+Payload Header Suppression Parameters All the Payload Header Suppression Parameters from the REG-REQ, plus the Payload Header Suppression Index assigned by the CMTS. ained Service Flow Parameters, Classifier Parameters, or Payload Header G-RSP MUST contain at least one of the following: Classifier Error Set A Classifier Error Set and identifying Classifier Reference and Service Flow Reference MUST be included for every failed Classifier in the corresponding REG-REQ.
 Every Classifier Error Set MUST include every specific failed Classifier Parameter of the corresponding Classifier.

-A Service Flow Error Set and identifying Service Flow Reference MUST be included for every failed Service Flow in the corresponding REG-REQ.
+Service Flow Error Set A Service Flow Error Set and identifying Service Flow Reference MUST be included for every failed Service Flow in the corresponding REG-REQ.
 Every Service Flow Error Set MUST include every specific failed QoS Parameter of the corresponding Service Flow.

-Error Set

-A PHS Error Set and identifying Classifier Reference MUST be included for every failed PHS Rule in the corresponding REG-REQ.
+Payload Header Suppression Error Set A PHS Error Set and identifying Classifier Reference MUST be included for every failed PHS Rule in the corresponding REG-REQ.
 Every PHS Error Set MUST include every specific failed PHS Parameter of the corresponding failed PHS Rule.

-Service Class Name expansion always occurs at admission time.
-Thus, if a Registration-Request contains a Service Flow Reference and a Service Class Name for deferred admission/activation, the Registration-Response MUST NOT include any additional QoS Parameters except the Service Flow Identifier.
-(Refer to Section 8.1.3)

-If the corresponding Registration Request contains DOCSIS 1.0 Service Class TLV's (refer to C.1.1.4), the Registration Response MUST contain the following TLV tuples:

-DOCSIS 1.0 Service Class Data Returned when Response = Okay

-Service ID / service class tuple for each class of service granted

-Note: Service class IDs MUST be those requested in the corresponding REG-REQ place of the service class data.

-Service Not Available Returned when Response = Class of Service Failure.

-If a service class cannot be supported, this configuration setting is returned in
+Service Flow Reference and a Service And a Service And a Service And a Ser ways occurs at admission time.
+Thus, if a Registration-Request contains a rvice Class Name for deferred admission/activation, the Registration-Response al QoS Parameters except the Service Flow Identifier.
+(Refer to Section 8.1.3) If the corresponding Registration Registration Response MUST co Request contains DOCSIS 1.0 Service Class TLV's (refer to C.1.1.4), the ntain the following TLV tuples: DOCSIS 1.0 Service Class Data Returned when Response = Okay Service ID / service class tuple for each class of service granted Note:Service class IDs MUST be those requested in the corresponding REG-REQ Service Not Available Returned when Response = Class of Service Failure.
+If a service class cannot be supported, this configuration setting is returned in place of the service class data.